ankitects/anki-manual/src/searching.md

 finds notes with tags starting with "ani".

 `deck:french`\
 find cards in a deck called "French", or its subdecks.
-Note that, the search doesn't work if "French" is a subdeck of another deck.
+Note that, when "French" is a subdeck of another deck the search works like the following example.

-`deck:languages::french`\
+`deck:french::words`\
-find cards in a deck called "French" when it's a subdeck to "Languages".
+find cards in a deck called "Words" when it's a subdeck to "French".
+Don't use `deck:words` as it'll not work.

 `deck:french -deck:french::*`\
 finds cards in "French", but not its subdecks.